ipropper/easybatch-tutorials/src/main/java/org/easybatch/tutorials/advanced/distributed/README.md

 * Navigate to the `org.easybatch.tutorials.advanced.jms` package
 * Run the `org.easybatch.tutorials.advanced.jms.Launcher` class without any argument to launch the engine.
 * Navigate to the `org.easybatch.tutorials.advanced.distributed` package
-* Run the `org.easybatch.tutorials.advanced.distributed.RestEndpointRecordDispatcherLauncher` class without any argument to launch the rest endpoint listener.
+* Run the `org.easybatch.tutorials.advanced.distributed.Launcher` class without any argument to launch the rest endpoint listener.